-Is AI a threat or opportunity for Australian Financial Services and Australian Credit Licensees, today? - Financial Services - Australia

-Is AI a threat or opportunity for Australian Financial Services and Australian Credit Licensees, today?
+Is AI a threat or opportunity for Australian Financial Services and Australian Credit Licensees, tod

-For the time poor readers, here's the TL;DR (too long; didn't read) version: Artificial Intelligence (AI) presents unique regulatory and other risks that need to be managed.
-The law in Australia today applies to AI, but regulatory changes will come.
+For the time poor readers, here's the TL;DR. Artificial Intelligence (AI) presents unique regulatory and other risks that need to be managed.
+The law in Australia today applies to AI, but regulatory changes have been proposed.
 The opportunity is greater than the risks.
-Learn to use AI now or risk losing your job in years to come.
+Learn to control the risks associated with using AI now or risk losing your job in years to come.
+The risks posed to Australian Financial Services licensees (AFSLs) and Australian Credit licensees (ACLs) are nuanced, and we explore how to manage some of those risks in this article.

 Now, let's get into the detail.
 I'll start with some stats and a true story.
 Consider the following:

-- According to Deloitte, more than a quarter of the Australian economy will be disrupted by generative AI, which means nearly $600 billion of economic activity faces disruption.1 Also, more than two-thirds of Australian businesses report using or actively planning to use AI systems in their business operations.2 The point?
+- According to Deloitte, more than a quarter of the Australian economy will be disrupted by generative AI, which means nearly $600 billion of economic activity faces disruption.1 Also, more than two-thirds of Australian businesses report using or actively planning to use AI systems in their business operations.2 McKinsey & Company estimate that AI and automation could contribute an additional 170 billion to 600 billion to Australia's GDP by 2030,3 alongside an associated increase of labour productivity by 0.1 to 1.1 points every year4 until 2030.
+Also, an International Monetary Fund report estimated AI might impact 60% of jobs in developed nations, such as Australia.5 The point?
 Generative AI produces opportunities that you, as a licensee, can seize today.

 - UCLA Professor Eugene Volokh asked ChatGPT: "Whether sexual harassment by professors has been a problem at American law schools; please include at least five examples, together with quotes from relevant newspaper articles."
 The generative AI program replied with an answer explaining that a law professor, Mr Turley, of Georgetown University Law Center, was accused of sexual harassment by a former student during a class trip to Alaska.
 The citation for the data was a Washington Post Article dated 21 March 2018.
 But wait, there's more.
 Importantly, Mr Turley has never taught at Georgetown University.
 Also, the Washington Post article doesn't exist.
-Mr Turley has never been to Alaska with any student, and he has never been accused of sexual harassment.3 The point?
-Generative AI sometimes produces unreliable data.
-This is an example of poor system performance – where errors in an AI output have caused distress and reputational harm.
-This is one of six harm categories identified by Professor Nicholas Davis and Lauren Solomon in a recent report titled "The State of AI Governance in Australia".4 Those harm categories contribute to three organisational risks that are amplified by AI systems: Commercial, Reputational and Regulatory.
+Mr Turley has never been to Alaska with any student, and he has never been accused of sexual harassment.6 The point?
+Generative AI sometimes produces unreliable data.7 This is an example of poor system performance – where errors in an AI output have caused distress and reputational harm.
+This is one of six harm categories identified by Professor Nicholas Davis and Lauren Solomon in a recent report titled "The State of AI Governance in Australia".8 Those harm categories contribute to three organisational risks that are amplified by AI systems: Commercial, Reputational and Regulatory.

 This wouldn't be an AI article if I didn't ask ChatGPT for help.
 So, I asked the machine what financial service providers want to know about AI.
 It said (this is the short version):